 Finch bible references symbolize the goldfinch as the passion of Christ.
 One Christian tale explains how goldfinches get the red coloring on their heads.
 It is believed that the goldfinch attempted to remove a thorn from Christ’s crown, and his head became stained with blood.

 Raphael’s Madonna of the Goldfinch, from 1506, depicts a goldfinch in the hands of Saint John.
-The goldfinch is believed to foreshadow the Passion of the Christ.
+The goldfinch is believed to foreshadow the Passion of Christ.

 In Native American Culture